 Mini BLTs (casual) vs. Pear, Walnut and Blue Cheese Crostini (fancy)

 Bacon is practically a religion, so finding a way to incorporate it into your party menu will certainly earn points with your guests!
 Mini BLTs are a perfect way to do that: super-simple and dangerously delicious.
 Just be sure to buy the best, ripest tomatoes you can!
 If your grocery store’s tomatoes aren’t up to your BLT standards, pear, walnut and blue cheese crostini is a great winter alternative.
 It pairs savory and sweet flavors, and you can get fantastic pears in winter so long as you buy them about a week before the party.
 Letting pears fully ripen at home is key!

 I chose two sparkly favorites to go with these little open-faced sandwiches.
-I love how Slyboro Ciderhouse‘s La Sainte Terre back-sweetens with house-made ice cider.
-That keeps all the sweetness natural and appley.
+I love how Slyboro Ciderhouse‘s La Sainte Terre si back-sweetened with house-made ice cider, which keeps all the sweetness natural and apple-y.
 Big Fish Cider’s Highland Scrumpy is another surefire pairing.
 This cider wins awards wherever it goes!
 It uses a huge blend of local apples, allowing it to have balance and tons of fruity notes.